bytewax/bytewax/docs/articles/getting-started/operators.md

 You can add steps to your dataflow by calling the method with the name of the operator you'd like to use on a [`bytewax.Dataflow`](/apidocs#bytewax.Dataflow) instance.

-There is a detailed description of every operator, it's behavior, and a simple example in the API docs for [`bytewax.Dataflow`](/apidocs#bytewax.Dataflow).
+There is a detailed description of every operator, its behavior, and a simple example in the API docs for [`bytewax.Dataflow`](/apidocs#bytewax.Dataflow).

 ## Epoch Modification